(РУССКИЙ)

 The Strengthening Financial Resilience and Accelerating Risk Reduction in Central Asia Program is being implemented in collaboration with several partners:

-- European Union (EU): The Program is funded by the EU Directorate-General for International Cooperation and Development (DG DEVCO) and is being implemented in close collaboration with the EU Delegation to Kazakhstan.
+- European Union (EU): The Program is funded by the EU Directorate-General for International Partnerships (DG DEVCO) and is being implemented in close collaboration with the EU Delegation to Kazakhstan.

 - United Nations Office for Disaster Risk Reduction (UNDRR): A complimentary EU-funded program supports UNDRR to engage in policy areas and regional cooperation under the Sendai framework and on aspects of community resilience in Central Asia.